linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 2007-09 financial crisis put direct leverage limits

-  - n banking institutions, typically requiring a capital-to-asset ratio of at least 5 percent, which implies a maximum leverage ratio of 20 to 1.
+  on banking institutions, typically requiring a capital-to-asset ratio of at least 5 percent, which implies a maximum leverage ratio of 20 to 1.
 [7] Hedge fund leverage is constrained only by the haircuts on the collateral, and for Treasury securities haircuts are